lw8192/Red-Team-Dev/C/Debugging_C_Program.md

 (gdb) run          #run program until breakpoint (will set up function prologues if the breakpoint is main)
 (gdb) cont       #continue the program
 (gdb) bt         #backtrace the stack
-(gdb) info register eip    #view the address and value of EIP (the instruction pointer)
+(gdb) info register eip    #view the address and value of EIP/RIP (the instruction pointer)
 (gdb) disas main      #Dump assembler code for function main
 (gdb) nexti      #view next instruction.
-Read EIP, execute it, then move EIP to the next instruction.
+Read the IP, execute it, then move EIP/RIP to the next instruction.
 #Use gdb to examine memory with -x.
 Args: mem location, how to display.
 Display formats: o (octal), x (hex), u (unsigned base 10), t (binary).
-(gdb) x/x $eip    #see address EIP contains in hex.
+(gdb) x/x $eip    #see address EIP/RIP contains in hex.
 This is the next instruction to be executed.
 ```

 Default size of a single unit - 4 byte unit - word.
 You can change size display with region symbols, appended to end of a format letter.